jeffhammond/blog/Learning_Programming_Languages.md

 # Context

 Professor [Jeffery Brown](https://www.linkedin.com/in/jeffery-brown-a14b8430/) has a [video](https://youtu.be/illApgaLgGA) on how to gain language proficiency.
 He puts a lot of emphasis on the difference between the words "acquire" and "learn", which I dislike.
 What he's really saying is, natural/organic/immersive language education is superior to formal, grammar-oriented language education.
-I agree with this, but am going to use the word "learn" and just focus on the right way to learn, without trying to associate it with a new term.
+I agree with this, but I don't know why we can't call it "learning naturally".

 Some of the key ideas in Professor Brown's video are: